 Look for a lock ()

 or https:// as an added precaution.
 Share sensitive information only on official, secure websites.

-2. In 2022, three outstanding candidates have been awarded the Lee Kuan Yew Scholarship to support their pursuit of postgraduate studies.
+2. Three outstanding candidates have been awarded the Lee Kuan Yew Scholarship this year to support their pursuit of postgraduate studies.
 The awardees are:

 United States of America

 3. Lee Kuan Yew Scholarship holders may choose to pursue their postgraduate studies in any country and field of study that best develops their potential as leaders.
 The scholarship holders are expected to

 contribute actively to better Singapore and her community.